Cleveland Clinic logo

 A note from Cleveland Clinic

-Myoclonus is a brief, sudden muscle movement (like a twitch or spasm).
-If you notice muscle jerks that are new and/or getting more frequent, you should talk to a healthcare provider.
-They’re the best person to help you discover why you’re experiencing this and what you can do about it.
-Many causes of myoclonus are treatable, and early diagnosis and treatment can make a big difference in keeping this condition’s effects on your life to a minimum.
+If you notice muscle jerks that are new and/or getting more frequent, talk to a healthcare provider.
+They can help you discover why you’re experiencing this and what you can do about it.
+Many causes of myoclonus are treatable.
+Early diagnosis and treatment can make a big difference in keeping disruptions to a minimum.

 Medically Reviewed